Valli Kemp: Early life

-Professional life
+Career

-Modelling career
+Modelling

 It was also at the age of fourteen that Kemp began her career as a model.
 She appeared in numerous TV commercials as well as a promotional video made by the Beach Boys during their first tour of Australia in 1964.
 Kemp was later discovered by the publishers of the Australasian Post, an enduring and popular illustrated magazine, on which she appeared as a cover girl on no fewer than 27 occasions.
 In 1967, she was photographed alongside an American sailor on board a visiting destroyer, the USS Epperson.
 Her fame began to spread outside Australia as early as December 1969, when a revealing photograph of Kemp in a bikini ("in an old-fashioned check with braids and frills") was published in an Ohio newspaper.

 Kemp's modelling profile rose steadily during 1970, when she entered the Quest of Quests, an annual beauty pageant sponsored by Waltons department store in Sydney, which, at that time, was Australia's most prestigious beauty contest.
 In July of that year, she was photographed on the arm of TV personality Graham Kennedy, attending a special a gala performance of the musical Hair, to celebrate the first anniversary of the show's Sydney premiere.
 Kemp was described in the press as "a stunning gypsy in a black dress with embroidered bodice and belt, set off with a brilliant scarf, hoop earrings and shiny red boots".
 Two months later, on 20 September, Kemp won the Quest of Quests and was duly crowned with the title of Miss World Australia in a ceremony held at the Wentworth Hotel.
 Later accounts of the Quest of Quests beauty contest noted that Kemp, with her "boudoir eyes and full lips", represented the epitome of early 1970s glamour.

 In November 1970, Kemp travelled to London to represent Australia in the Miss World competition.
 Upon her arrival, she announced to the press that she hoped to make contact with her 27-year-old brother, George, whom she had not seen for seven years.
 After newspapers printed the story, her brother duly came forward and the two siblings were reunited.
 George Kemp reportedly quipped: "I work as a loader for BOAC, but I didn't recognise Valli when she came off the plane.
 My, she's changed for the better."